-After designing movie sets, its time for the movie people to design a full-fledged city!
-At least that’s what in store for the new Skill City which will be a new satellite city on the outside of Bangalore, the IT hub of India.
+After designing movie sets, it’s time for the movie people to design a full-fledged city!
+At least that’s what in store for the new Skill City, a new satellite city on the outside of Bangalore, the IT hub of India.
 Developed and envisioned by Bollywood’s Sanjay Khan, the design layout for the 700-acre city draws its inspiration from a printed circuit board and Mandala symbolism.
-Designed by Lee Harris Pomeroy for the LHPA, this 49 million sq feet wide city will be developed as a ft sustainable Special Economic Zone (SEZ).
-The city will feature a technology campus, an office tower, a golf course, a residential community and a 5 million sq ft grass-roofed mall.
+Designed by Lee Harris Pomeroy for the LHPA, this 49 million sq feet wide city will be developed as an ft sustainable Special Economic Zone (SEZ).
+The city will feature a technology campus, an office tower, a golf course, a residential community, and a 5 million sq ft grass-roofed mall.

-The 70-storey is desidned to resemble an intertwined ficus and banyan trees, while the campus will generate power locally through an in-built electricity generating plant.
-To satellite city will be located between Bangalore and Chikkaballapura.
-The city will also feature apartment towers in close proximity to schools, parkland, a community centre and a medical center.
+The 70-storey is designed to resemble an intertwined ficus and banyan trees, while the campus will generate power locally through an in-built electricity generating plant.
+To satellite, the city will be located between Bangalore and Chikkaballapura.
+The city will also feature apartment towers near schools, parkland, a community center, and a medical center.